aavegotchi/aavegotchi-wiki/posts/en/faq.md

 ### When can I get an Aavegotchi?

 Aavegotchis will be available at mainnet launch.
-The metaverse will also open in that time.
+The <a href="https://wiki.aavegotchi.com/metaverse">metaverse</a> will open shortly after (Q1 2021).

 ### When is mainnet launch?